 I began working with clay in 2003, right out of high school.
 Feeling motivated and passionate is very important to me.
-Thankfully, clay has flooded my life with never ending opportunities for work and fun.
+Thankfully, clay has flooded my life with never ending opportunities to keep working while having fun.
+My goal along the way is to always be my own voice.

 Since 2012 I have been the Clay Studio Manager for the NC State University Crafts Center.
-My passion for teaching began in 2006 while earning my degree in Ceramic and Metal Sculpture.
-Kiln building, glaze formulation, functional or sculptural courses - my focus sky rocketed.
-Soon after, I was hired to teach at the Town of Cary Arts Center as well as apprenticed under several local ceramic artists.
+My passion for teaching began in 2006, just before earning my degree in Ceramic and Metal Sculpture.
+Soon after I was hired to teach at the Town of Cary Arts Center as well as apprenticed under several local ceramic artists.
 For over a decade now I have been working with clay in all its production levels.
 Sharing what I know and helping people find their expression in this medium is an incredibly rewarding experience.
 I truly love what I do.

 Over time I continue to learn the value of patience and in turn have become a more compassionate human being and artist.
 This is what my freedom feels like.
 J